Draft Official Community Plan for the Electoral Areas (Bylaw 4373) & Ideas Book

 WHAT IS THE IDEAS BOOK?

-These ideas are compiled into an Ideas Book to share back with the community at forthcoming Ideas Fairs and online.
-This is a living document and ideas will be added after each consultation.
+Ideas from public engagement from 2020 to 2025 have been compiled into an Ideas Book.
+This is a living document, and ideas will be added after each consultation.

 WHAT IS A STORY MAP?

 The Story Map is a visual representation of some of the key portions of the OCP.
 It will take you through the different land use designations and what they mean for the CVRD.
-This tool will help users get acquainted with land use designations and the OCP in an interactive way.
+This tool will help users interact with land use designations and the OCP.

 It's an immersive resource where you can click, zoom, and explore the CVRD through maps and graphics - Click Here or on the image below to launch the Story Map.